ryansturmer/node-gcode/README.md

 # node-gcode
 GCode interpreter and simulator for node.js

-Most of the function if this interpreter is derived from the [NIST G-code standard.](http://www.nist.gov/customcf/get_pdf.cfm?pub_id=823374)
+Most of the function of this interpreter is derived from the [NIST G-code standard.](http://www.nist.gov/customcf/get_pdf.cfm?pub_id=823374)